Prukutu/AOES-CLIM-WorkingWithData/_episodes/01-intro.md

 ## What is an `xarray.Dataset`?

-In climate data analysis, we typically work with multidimensional data.
-By multidimensional data (also often called N-dimensional), I mean data with many independent dimensions or axes.
+In climate data analysis, we typically work with <u>multidimensional</u> data.
+By multidimensional data (also often called N-dimensional), we mean data with many independent dimensions or axes.
 For example, we might represent Earth's surface temperature T as a three dimensional variable:

 `T(x,y,t)`